CLI Commands

 disable

-Section titled “disable”Disable workflows and cancel running jobs.
+Section titled “disable”Disable workflows to prevent execution and cancel any currently running workflow jobs.

 remove